New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 That’s when the gap appears.
 Someone arrives on your site with a clear expectation, often shaped by a tightly written snippet or a promise of speed.
 They expect clarity.
 Instead, they land on a generic page with a long form and no context.
 The promise and the experience don’t line up.

-The real cost of a broken user journey in Finance
+The real cost of a broken customer journey in finance

 A complicated user journey has a direct impact on business outcomes.